jeffbryner/agno-shiny-gemini-chat/README.md

 Run via:

 ```
+gcloud auth application-default login
 gcloud config set project <projectid>
 python shiny_chat.py
 ```
-which will open a browser window locally that uses gemini in whatever project you have set
+which will open a browser window locally that uses gemini in whatever project you have set.

+The agno framework stores sessions, memory, etc in the ./tmp directory.
+If you feel the need to reset just rm -rf ./tmp